HoverBaum/guest-writer/articles/2018-09-27-securing-choo.markdown

 - remove the `store/clicks.js` store.
 - Maybe do some cleanup by removing `manifest.json` and `sw.js` which are super nice files for production bbut not needed for a walktrough.

-Apart from a starting view and a 404 page Choo also comes bundles with [Tachyons](http://tachyons.io/) a lightweight CSS framework for layouting.
+Apart from a starting view and a 404 page Choo also comes bundled with [Tachyons](http://tachyons.io/) a lightweight CSS framework for layouting.
 It provides tons of classes to style and layout our application.
-You will likely find the classes provided by Tachyons to be quite intuitive. `paN` for example adds padding *N* (1-6)???? to an element.
+You will likely find the classes provided by Tachyons to be quite intuitive. `paX` for example adds padding *X* (1-7) to an element.

 ### Different views